aarya008/RAG-QA-BOT/README.md

 ## ⚖️ License

 This project is licensed under the **MIT License** — you’re free to use and modify it with attribution.
-(You can switch to Apache-2.0 if you want stronger protection for derivative works.)

 ---